 Rosemary Butter Sauce:

 In same large skillet over medium heat, melt 1 tablespoon of the butter.
-Stir in the 1/2 cup white wine to deglaze the pan.
-Add the 1/2 cup of cream.
-Heat to boiling and cook until liquid is reduced by one fourth.
-Whisk in rosemary and remaining 2 tablespoons of butter.
+Set aside.
+Whisk in rosemary and remaining 2 tablespoons butter.

 To make Sausage into patties:

 Process chicken and other ingredients as above, but omit the potato starch, ice and 1/4 cup cream.
 In place of the food processor you can just mix the ingredients by hand.
 Form into 6 (3-ounce) patties.

 In large skillet over medium-high heat, cook patties in 1 tablespoon butter until well browned on both sides, to an internal temperature of 165°F.